dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Part5 consists of the  call to the refactored resurrection_install_tomcat:  reque the ghost for command replay and resurrection.
 This uses the same module2f code as the previous HYBRID futures crash code resurrection testing.
 The module2f is agnostic to the resurrection bucket type that is assigned in module2e.

+- Part6 consists of some enhancements to the ghost resurrection code and ghost ip processing code.

 ### Additonal code requirements